 Pour in the honey and milk, and stir using the spatula until a shaggy dough forms.

 Place the biscuits onto the prepared baking sheet.
-When the round is just scraps, reshape the dough into another round and cut more.
+When you are left withscraps, reshape the dough into a round and cut more biscuits.

 Repeat until all the dough has been cut and placed on the baking sheet.